martinboers/plcnext-book/src/ch03-03-component-instances.md

 <sup>1</sup> Only on AXC devices.

-Since multiple Interbus and Ethernet hardware interfaces are possible on an AXC F 2152 device, these additional processes allow the corresponding I/O networks to be dynamically assigned to the the correct hardware interface.
+Since multiple Interbus and Profinet hardware interfaces are possible on an AXC F 2152 device, these additional processes allow the corresponding I/O networks to be dynamically assigned to the the correct hardware interface.

 ### Component Libraries